 A new paper has just been published on the topic of “sustainability transformations”.
 This is a strong theme emerging in recent years within global sustainability research and policy debates, which focuses on understanding how societies can make major changes towards achieving a more sustainable and just world, particularly under climate change.

-The paper is a collaboration within the Earth System Governance network.
+This work is a collaboration within the Earth System Governance network.

-Patterson, J., Schulz, K., Vervoort, J., van der Hel, S., Widerberg, O., Adler, C., Hurlbert, Anderton, K., Sethi, M., Barau, A. 2016.
+Patterson, J., Schulz, K., Vervoort, J., van der Hel, S., Widerberg, O., Adler, C., Hurlbert, Anderton, K., Sethi, M., Barau, A. 2017.
 Exploring the governance and politics of transformations towards sustainability.
-Environmental Innovation and Societal Transitions. http://dx.doi.org/10.1016/j.eist.2016.09.001
+Environmental Innovation and Societal Transitions. http://dx.doi.org/10.1016/j.eist.2016.09.001.